kenmamich/Domino-Stock-Price-Analysis/README.md

 ```

-<p>Wanted to find how many days have positive, negative, or zero returns.
+<p>I wanted to find how many days have positive, negative, or zero returns.
 Found that 260 days experienced positive returns, 241 days experienced negative returns, and 4 days experienced no returns.
 The stock price saw more positive return days than negative return days. </p>

 ```